moorepants/eme150a/content/pages/project-one.rst

 paste these into you notebook.
 Try to carry your notebook with you all the time, you never know when an idea or thought will reveal itself.

+Be sure to use any relevant engineering knowledge you have gained in previous courses and this course to enhance your design understanding.

 ..
 [2] You may use an electronic notebook (e.g. tablet) if you can easily include sketches and share the resulting documents to be graded by your instructors.
 The final output to be turned in with the report should be a